Featuring Magnascent (Nascent) Iodine

 Our Iodine starts as a tincture with the Iodine in molecular form — I2.
 But, after going through our patent pending magnetic field for a long period of time, it converts to its nascent state, which is atoms of Iodine.

 The discovery of a consumable form of nascent Iodine is a very recent development.
 Nascent Iodine is well known in the scientific and medical communities, but not in a consumable form.
 There are at least three patents in the marketplace which reference using nascent Iodine in various ways, but not as a consumable product.
-Our patent, now pending, is the first patent for a consumable form of nascent Iodine.
+Our patent, now approved, is the first patent for a consumable form of nascent Iodine.
 These non-consumable forms of nascent Iodine have very short life span and have very limited uses.
 One process produces nascent Iodine in an electrolytic bath for coating pacemakers, catheters, and other devices that enter the human body.
 The nascent Iodine is produced in the electrolytic bath and coats the device to completely sterilize it.
 The other two patents involve producing nascent Iodine for transdermal application by mixing chemicals to produce nascent Iodine.
 These are very short-lived, as well, in their process.
 They produce nascent Iodine for application on the skin.

 Our product, Magnascent Iodine, is a consumable form of nascent Iodine and is not produced chemically or electrolytically.
 For this reason, our product has a long shelf life and can be taken internally to provide nascent Iodine to the body.
 Over 100 years ago, those who worked with Iodine were searching for a method for producing nascent Iodine within the body, and they went to extreme measures to attempt this.